thefactorystack/ILA/GOVERNANCE.md

 ILA is an open framework.
 The specification and community resources are and will remain free.

-Commercial products and services built on ILA — including courses, certifications, consulting, and starter kits — are operated separately and do not affect the openness of the framework.
-Commercial activity is disclosed transparently.
+Commercial products and services built on ILA, including courses, certifications, consulting, and starter kits, are operated separately and do not affect the openness of the framework.
+Commercial activity must be disclosed transparently.

 Community contributors are never required to contribute to or endorse commercial products.